CUAstro-REU-Python-Workshop/2022-workshop/README.md

 - The python ecosystem, and jupyter notebooks.
 - The basic libraries of numerical and scientific computing, NumPy and SciPy.
-- How to visualise and plot data using matplotlib
+- How to visualize and plot data using matplotlib
 - Libraries for easily working with data, such as Pandas.

 We hope for this workshop to be a springboard from which you can learn much more